 Resistor series connection:

 Here the equivalent resistance of the circuit is equal to Sum of all individual resistance of the circuit which all connected in series each other.
-You can add an unlimited number of connection in the same way and you can calculate equivalent resistance in the same way.
+You can add an unlimited number of connections in the same way and you can calculate equivalent resistance in the same way.

 The resistor in parallel Connection:

-V is the voltage drop across the resistor, V is the input voltage and the Current I1, I2 and I3 are flowing through the individual the resistor R1, R2 and R3.
-I is the circuit total current, apply Kirchhoff current rule.
+V is the voltage drop across the resistor, V is the input voltage and the current I1, I2 and I3 are flowing through the individual the resistance R1, R2, and R3.

 Note: Voltage in a parallel circuit is equal to the applied source voltage.
 Hence V input voltage is equal to the Voltage across the all individual resistor.